OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/external_code.rst

 ExternalCode is a component that runs an external program in a subprocess on your operating system.

 If external programs do not have Python APIs, it is necessary to "file wrap" them.
-The `ExternalCode` is a utility component that makes file wrapping easier by taking care of the mundane tasks associated with executing the external application.
+`ExternalCode` is a utility component that makes file wrapping easier by taking care of the mundane tasks associated with executing the external application.
 These include: